lifesscholar/Other-reads/README.md

   Just UI for Github icon.
   Kimberly Farmer for stand-in background masthead image.
   Goodreads.com for book covers and descriptions.
-  Daniela Freedman for logo and home background.
+  Daniella Freedman for logo and home background.